Septum Piercing Guide With Beautiful Images

 Fevers are one of the most worrisome signs of infection.
 That’s because they only happen after an infection has begun to spread throughout your body.

 At that point, your infection isn’t only localized, and a widespread infection like that can get dicey quickly.
 You have to act fast to avoid serious consequences and the possibility of needing several strong antibiotics to knock it out.

 Nobody likes to take antibiotics if they don’t have to, and if heading to the doctor right away instead of stubbornly waiting a few days spares you an additional prescription, it’s definitely worth it.

 While you’ll never be able to entirely avoid getting an infection, remembering your aftercare steps will at least help you cut back on your risk.
 During our busy lives, it can be tempting to let little things fall by the wayside.

-And if you do suspect an infection, whatever you do, don’t take out your jewelry.
+Also, if you do suspect an infection, whatever you do, don’t take out your jewelry.
 That hole will close up faster than a kid’s mouth when they see medicine heading their way.
 You don’t want that hole to close up because it’s the only thing allowing the infection to drain out of your body.

-So keep your jewelry in and do what your doctor tells you to.
+Keep your jewelry in and do what your doctor tells you to.